ambonvik/cimba/docs/welcome.rst

 What can I use Cimba for?
 -------------------------

-It is a general purpose discrete event library, in the general spirit of a 21st century descendant of Simula67.
+It is a general purpose discrete event library, in the spirit of a 21st century descendant of Simula67.
 You can use it:

 * as a collection of fast random number generators,